DuneSt/MaterialDesignLite/README.md

 You can find multiple examples when the application will be installed at the url: [http://localhost:8080/MDLComponentsDemoApplication](http://localhost:8080/MDLComponentsDemoApplication)

 (Change the port if you do not use port 8080)

+_this demo is apparently down for some reason_

 You can find a demo at: [http://eph-b922e2d9.swarm.pharocloud.com](http://eph-b922e2d9.swarm.pharocloud.com)